 A dirty filter can cause your furnace to turn on and off too frequently.
 If a clean filter doesn’t fix this issue, you may have a problem with the blower motor or belts.
 This requires the services of a qualified heating technician.

 You may also find that your furnace cycles frequently because it’s too large for the home.
-An oversized furnace can quickly warm the central area of your home, where the furnace is likely located.
+An oversized heating system can quickly warm the central area of your home, where the furnace is likely located.
 The system will then turn off, but it may leave cold spots in the outer reaches of your house.
-It’s important to make sure a new furnace is properly sized by getting a Manual J calculation from a NATE certified technician.
+It’s important to make sure a new heating system is properly sized by getting a Manual J calculation from a NATE certified technician.

 The System Never Turns Off